Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Results

 In summary, the critical line is an undirected (as opposed to directed) percolation transition except at a singular point.
-This is supported by outbreak distribution exponents, exponents of the order parameter $g$, undirected-percolation scaling relations, and the divergence of a single correlation length.
-Many critical exponents of the directed percolation remain observable on small scales, such as in the beginning of the outbreak size distribution or in the susceptibility $\chi$.
-These exponents then shift to the undirected exponents when the merging of initially-independent outbreaks becomes prevalent.
+This is supported by avalanche distribution exponents, exponents of the order parameter $g$, undirected-percolation scaling relations, and the divergence of a single correlation length.
+Many critical exponents of the directed percolation remain observable on small scales, such as in the beginning of the avalanche size distribution or in the susceptibility $\chi$.
+These exponents then shift to the undirected exponents when the merging of initially-independent avalanches becomes prevalent.
 Meanwhile, other measures of criticality that hold for directed percolation, such as the divergence of the dynamical susceptibility $\chi_0$ and a reproduction number of one, no longer capture critical behaviour.
 Instead, they predict phase-curves that agree only in the $p =0$ limit, and scale with different power-laws near the directed-percolation limit.
-Specifically, $\frac{1}{k} - q \sim p^{a}$, with $a = 1$ for the Widom line, $a= 2$ for the $\sigma=1$ line, and $a = 3$ for the critical line (see supplementary Fig.~\ref{fig:si_phasecurve_asymptote}).
-Thus, the directed-percolation transition is not robust with respect to the introduction of spontaneous infection -- any level of noise will introduce independent outbreaks, which on the largest scales will begin to merge.
-This is perhaps surprising, because the undirected-percolation limit $q = 0$ is an equilibrium phase transition, where detailed balance is observed, while for the remainder of the critical line with $q > 0$ detailed balance is not respected.
+Specifically, $\frac{1}{k} - q \sim p^{a}$, with $a = 1$ for the Widom line, $a= 2$ for the $\sigma=1$ line, and $a = 3$ for the critical line (c.f.
+Fig.~\ref{fig:phasecurve_asymptote}).
+Thus, the directed-percolation transition is not robust with respect to the introduction of spontaneous activation -- any level of exogenous driving will introduce independent outbreaks, which on the largest scales will begin to merge.
+This is perhaps surprising, because the undirected-percolation limit $q = 0$ obeys detailed balance, while for the remainder of the critical line with $q > 0$ detailed balance is not respected.